rsoloff/Black-Jack/README.md

 Div in center of screen.
 Has a click event for gameOver function.
 * #Game-Over-Button > p
 Changes text color of just this paragraph to black.

+# Unsolved Problems
+* I was never able to figure out why the alert for the player not putting a number into the bet prompt wouldn't activate.
+I checked the console and it was getting NaN, but that did not set off the alert like it was supposed to.
+* I wanted to add buttons for the hit or stand prompts, but I was unsure of how to make the click events turn off if the buttons were hidden until the player is allowed to hit.
+I ran out of time before I could solve this.
+* I was working on the insurance betting and thought I had it set up properly, acting almost exactly like the original bet, but for some reason running it would stop everything else from working and I was unable to spare the time to fix the problem, so I removed it.
+* I wanted to make the presentation less ugly, at the very least by positioning the text better.
+However, I am terrible at CSS and so I did the little I could, which already took way too much time.